sommerlukas/toy-tensor-language/doc/language.md

 Comments in code can be inserted with `//` for a line comment or `/*` followed by `*/` for a block comment.

-Integer numeric literals are given through a sequence of one or more numbers 0-9.
+Integer numeric literals are given through a sequence of one or more digits 0-9.

-Floating-point numeric literals are given through a sequence of one or more numbers 0-9, followed by `.` and another sequence of one or more numbers 0-9.
+Floating-point numeric literals are given through a sequence of one or more digits 0-9, followed by `.` and another sequence of one or more digits 0-9.
 Scientific notation is currently not supported.

 Identifiers need to start with a lower- or upper-case character and consist of